 ‘Musicians and cooks are responsible for the most pleasure in human life,’ Fran Lebovitz.

 Once we have wonderful real food, we need to know how to cook it.
 Once we have knowledge, what else is there to do with it but share it!
-Here we share the recipes we use in Wakelyns Bakery.
+Here are a few recipes from our bakery.
+We hope that you enjoy them.

 We’re so happy to share this recipe – or in our bakery and other bakeries, bread recipes are called, ‘formulas’ – for our favourite loaf.
 It smells like honey; you can toast it; sandwich it; butter it; everything it!
 We love it and we hope that you do too, and enjoy having this loaf of nourishing flavourful real bread at the centre of your table.